zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     LSNRCTL> <copy>exit</copy>
     ```

-## Task 3: Verify that PDB1 has sample data before cloning
+## Task 3: Verify that PDB1 has sample data

 1. Set the environment variable to CDB1.
 At the prompt, enter **CDB1**.

     ```